-Title: Beaufort/Chukchi Seas Mesoscale Meteorology Modeling Study

-Phase II (AK-06-05)
+Title:Mesoscale Meteorology Modeling Study Phase II (AK-06-05)

-BOEM Information Need(s) to be Addressed: The final modeled data will improve the predictive capabilities of the BOEM oil-spill trajectory model and the Foundation for Scientific and Industrial Resources of the Norwegian Institute of Technology (SINTEF [Norwegian acronym]) weathering model for the Beaufort Sea.
-Information will be used in NEPA analysis and documentation for Beaufort Sea Lease Sales, Exploration Plans (EPs), and Development and Production Plan (DPPs).
-This study addresses aspects of USGS recommendations 3.01, 4.01, and 7.04.
+BOEM Information Need(s) to be Addressed: The final modeled data could be used to inform the BOEM oil-spill trajectory model.
+Information will be used in NEPA analysis and documentation for Beaufort and Chukchi Sea Lease Sales, Exploration Plans (EPs), and Development and Production Plan (DPPs).